 A director may not take on responsibilities on a personal basis in companies or businesses that are directly or indirectly in competition with the companies or businesses of the Imerys Group without informing the Chairman or Vice-Chairman (if any) beforehand.

-7. Prevention of insider dealing1
+7. Prevention of insider dealing and insider misconduct4